 Occupational therapists work in many different settings, including:

 Physical medicine and rehabilitation, also known as physiatry, is a medical specialty

 that helps to restore lost abilities for a person who has been disabled due to disease,

 disorder, or injury.
 Physiatry provides integrated, multidisciplinary care aimed at

 recovery of the whole person.
 It does this by addressing the person's physical, psychological,

 medical, vocational, and social needs.
 The doctor who specializes in physical medicine

-and rehabilitation is called a physiatrist.
+and rehab is called a physiatrist.

-Nurses/nurse practitioners and physician assistants
+Nurses, nurse practitioners, and physician assistants

 of involvement of the spinal cord.
 Occupational therapists may be involved in treating